 Considerable attention is also given to applicants' ability to articulate their research interests and career plans in their personal statements.
 A match between student and faculty is a key determining factor for admission as well.
 Therefore, applicants are encouraged to describe how their interests coincide with the interest of particular faculty member/members they wish to work with.

-We matriculate three or four students each year out of approximately 40 to 50 applicants.
+We matriculate two to three students each year out of approximately 40 to 50 applicants.
 Students are funded through Merit Awards from the Graduate School, fellowships, and faculty grants.

-For more information about the Developmental Training Track, please contact Dr. Catherine Haden: email@example.com or 773-508-8226.
+For more information about the Developmental Training Track, please contact Dr. Catherine Haden at firstname.lastname@example.org or 773.508.8226.